6 Ways to Make Your Retirement Savings Last Longer

 Women over 60 are in the prime time of life to start a “side hustle” or side business, even while you’re still working at a traditional job.
 One of the best ways to make your retirement savings last longer is to add more money to the nest egg.
-And if you’re able-bodied and energetic and willing to work a bit, why not use your skills, talents and network of connections to earn some extra cash?
-Check out our free eBook, “60 Ways to Make Money After 60.”
+And if you’re able-bodied and energetic and willing to work a bit, why not use your skills, talents and network of connections to earn some extra cash in retirement?

 Track Your Spending

 Take a hard look at your overall lifestyle – how are you spending your money?
 Where does it all go?
 Many people spend money almost unconsciously, making impulse purchases and falling into patterns such that they don’t really understand where their money is going.
 You can sign up for Mint.com, a free service that lets you track your spending online, to find out how much you’re spending on various categories like Groceries, Fast Food, Restaurants, Bars, Shopping, and more.

 Once you’ve tracked your expenses for a few months, you’ll be better able to spot patterns and understand which changes you need to make.

 Can you spend less money on restaurant meals by cooking at home?
 Can you get a cheaper mobile phone service?
 (It’s often cheaper to buy a phone and sign up for a prepaid mobile plan, rather than getting a contract.)
 Are you paying too much money on monthly fees for your bank accounts?
 Do you have a membership at a gym or club that you never go to?
 Could you live without cable TV?

 Re-evaluate your insurance policies.
 Now that you’re over 60, you might not need to keep spending money on life insurance every month.
 Shop around for discounts on car insurance and home insurance – you might save some money by switching insurance companies.